 A law establishing that abortion is legal as long as the mother is offered an ultrasound cannot coexist with a law establishing that abortion is illegal.
 A law establishing that abortion is legal as long as the baby is younger than 20 weeks cannot coexist with a law establishing that abortion is illegal.
 A law establishing that abortion is legal as long as the mother is made aware of the abortion reversal pill cannot coexist with a law establishing that abortion is illegal.
 The list goes on but that will suffice.
 Every pro-life law establishes that abortion is legal as long as the abortionist and/or the mother jump through a pro-life hoop first.
 Abortion cannot be abolished while these laws remain on the books.
 A bill to abolish abortion must repeal them.
 This is why the repeal of these abortion-regulations is one of the five components of an abolition bill.

-The question’s mention of “entities purporting to oppose abortion” refers to Free the States, Abolish Abortion Oklahoma, the Ekklesia of Oklahoma, Oklahomans United for Life, Operation Save America, Missionaries to the Preborn, Apologia Studios, and the many other state-specific abolitionist organizations in the various states.
-I assure you, we do not simply “purport” to oppose abortion.
+The question’s mention of “entities purporting to oppose abortion” refers to Free the States and many other abolitionist organizations in the various states.
+I assure you, we and other abolitionist groups do not simply “purport” to oppose abortion.
 We actually demand abortion’s immediate abolition and sacrifice greatly to make that demand a reality.
 However, the question of whether an organization purports to oppose abortion or actually opposes abortion could rightly be asked of an organization like National Right to Life (of which OFL is a state-level affiliate) which brings in millions of dollars annually and uses part of that money to oppose efforts to immediately abolish abortion.

 Question 2 from OFL’s candidate survey should also be noted.
 The question reads: “If efforts to enact such a law [to prohibit abortion upon reversal of Roe v.
 Wade except to prevent the death of the mother] failed, will you vote for a law that would prohibit abortion except when necessary to prevent the death of the mother, or when the pregnancy is the result of forcible rape (reported to law enforcement authorities within seven days), or when the pregnancy resulted from an act of incest committed against a minor (with the perpetrator reported to law enforcement authorities)?”